-NON-LINEAR EQUATION - an EQUATION which is not LINEAR, e.g. '2 $\ln(x) - 3 = 0$ ' is a NON-LINEAR EQUATION.
+NON-LINEAR EQUATION - an EQUATION which is not LINEAR, e.g. $2 \ln (x) - 3 = 0$ is a NON-LINEAR EQUATION N in x.

-OPERATION (mathematical) - something that can be done to CONSTANTS and VARIABLES.
+OPERATION (mathematical) - action on CONSTANTS and VARIABLES.
 When all CONSTANTS and VARIABLES entering an EXPRESSION are given values, OPERATIONS are used to EVALUATE this EXPRESSION.

-ORDER OF OPERATIONS When EVALUATING a (mathematical) EXPRESSION it is important to know the order in which the OPERATIONS must be performed.
+ORDER OF OPERATIONS When EVALUATING a (mathematical) EXPRESSION it is important to know the order in which to perform the OPERATIONS.
 By convention, the ORDER OF OPERATIONS is as follows: First, expression in BRACKETS must be EVALUATED.
-If there are several sets of brackets, e.g. $\{[(\ )]\}$ , expressions inside the inner brackets must be EVALUATED first.
+If there are several sets of brackets, e.g. $\{[(\)]\}$, expressions inside the inner brackets must be EVALUATED first.
 The rule applies not only to brackets explicitly present, but also to brackets, which are implied.
 Two special cases to watch for are fractions and functions.
-Indeed, when (a + b)/(c + d) is presented as a two-storey fraction the brackets are absent, and some authors do not bracket ARGUMENTS of elementary FUNCTIONS, such as $\exp$ , $\log$ , $\sin$ , $\cos$ , $\tan$ etc. In other words, $e^x$ should be understood as $\exp(x)$ , $\sin x$ as $\sin(x)$ etc. Other OPERATIONS must be performed in the order of decreasing complexity, which is
+Indeed, when (a + b)/(c + d) is presented as a two-storey fraction the brackets are absent, and some authors do not bracket ARGUMENTS of elementary FUNCTIONS, such as exp, \log , \sin , \cos , \tan etc. In other words, e^x should be understood as $\exp(x)$, $\sin x$ as $\sin(x)$ etc. Other OPERATIONS must be performed in order of decreasing complexity, which is